tonycknight/tonycknight/README.md

 ### Discord bots

-[tubescan](https://github.com/tonycknight/tubescan) - a Discord bot for tube status, to find the optimal time to dash to the pub.
+[tubescan](https://github.com/tonycknight/tubescan) - a Discord bot for tube status and station crowding.

 [nomoretrolls](https://github.com/tonycknight/nomoretrolls) - a Discord bot for policing chat.
-Dealing with Discord trolls is remarkably informed fun.
+Not a normal cop.

 ### Dotnet tools